Interest-Free Deals in Australia: Hidden Costs & Smart Alternatives

 The costs of interest free purchases

-Interest-free doesn’t always mean fee-free.
-Common costs can include:
+Interest-free does not always mean fee-free.
+Depending on the provider, costs may include:

 • Monthly account keeping fees